JanHerca/urantiapedia/output/wikijs/en/article/Jean_Annet/LU_Et_La_Theorie_du_Grand_Complot.md

 What we are currently experiencing must be highlighted with this understanding of the world.
 Caligastia is always at work.
 He is always trying to thwart God's plan and relies on the powers that be, especially when they almost openly pledge allegiance to him.

 > “My brother, good and evil are merely words symbolizing relative levels of human comprehension of the observable universe.
 If you are ethically lazy and socially indifferent, you can take as your standard of good the current social usages.
 If you are spiritually indolent and morally unprogressive, you may take as your standards of good the religious practices and traditions of your contemporaries.
 But the soul that survives time and emerges into eternity must make a living and personal choice between good and evil as they are determined by the true values of the spiritual standards established by the divine spirit which the Father in heaven has sent to dwell within the heart of man.
-This indwelling spirit is the standard of personality survival.” ([UB 132:2.2](/en/The_Urantia_Book/132#p2_2))
+This indwelling spirit is the standard of personality survival.” (<a id="a64_760"></a>[UB 132:2.2](/en/The_Urantia_Book/132#p2_2))

 So let us ask ourselves the question: are we on the path to human perfection or, on the contrary, are we pushed towards withdrawal into ourselves, fear, doubt, egocentrism, etc.?